 On January 31, 2023, we completed our initial public offering in which we issued and sold 5,000,000 common units at a public offering price of \$20.00 per unit.
 In addition, on February 6, 2023, we sold an additional 750,000 common units pursuant to the underwriter's option to purchase additional units to cover over-allotments.
 We received net proceeds of approximately \$102.0 million, after deducting underwriting discounts and commissions and offering expenses borne by us.
-We utilized the proceeds from our initial public offering and cash on hand to pay down our credit facility in full as of March 31, 2023.
+We utilized the proceeds from our initial public offering and cash on hand to pay down our credit facility.